substrate-developer-hub/newsletter/draft/2023-04-substrate-newsletter.md

 ## 🎓 Learning

 - Watch the last Substrate Seminar: [Tuxedo: a UTXO alternative to FRAME](https://www.youtube.com/watch?v=6AY5VqXIAcM&list=PLOyWqupZ-WGsfgxkwTdMOwnbRW4nx_T-i&index=4)
 - Watch the latest [Polkadot Deep Dives](https://www.youtube.com/watch?v=6OduyxOwuxg&list=PLOyWqupZ-WGsfnlpkk0KWX3uS4yg6ZztG&index=1).
-This past month there's been deep dives about the Identity and Nicks pallets, FRAME Benchmarking, the Atomic Swap and Gilt pallets.
+This past month there’ve been deep dives about the Identity and Nicks pallets, FRAME Benchmarking, the Atomic Swap and Gilt pallets.
-- Learn how to use ChatGPT to write and debug Smart Contracts on Moonbeam [video link](https://www.youtube.com/watch?v=3_p2FCHTF3w).
+- Learn how to use ChatGPT to write and debug Smart Contracts on Moonbeam [in this video](https://www.youtube.com/watch?v=3_p2FCHTF3w).
 - Learn about public credentials and AssetDIDs for NFTs on Kilt [video link](https://www.youtube.com/watch?v=ExVX9t9-EXU)
-- RMRK's two EIPs have officially become ERC-5773 and ERC-6059, bringing standards to next generation NFTs in web3.
+- RMRK's two EIPs have officially become ERC-5773 and ERC-6059, bringing standards to next generation NFTs in Web3.
 What is the new ERC-5773?
 Read [this thread](https://twitter.com/RmrkApp/status/1649796934821986305) by the RMRK team who developed it.

 ## ☕️ Technical updates